Tudor Ciortea

 Tudor Ciortea (28 November 1903 – 13 October 1982) was a Romanian composer, musicologist, and music educator.

 Life and career

 Ciortea was born in Brașov and began his music studies under Gheorghe Dima in Cluj.
 He went on to study at the Bucharest Conservatory (now the National University of Music) under Ion Nonna Otescu and in Paris under Nadia Boulanger and Paul Dukas.
 He lived most of his life in Bucharest where he taught for over thirty years at the Bucharest Conservatory.
-Amongst his students there were the composers Liana Alexandra, Irina Odagescu, Maya Badian, and Carmen Petra Basacopol.
+Amongst his students there were the composers Liana Alexandra, Irina Odagescu, Elise Popovici, Maya Badian, and Carmen Petra Basacopol.